Deterministic Scheduling of Periodic Messages for Low Latency in Cloud RAN: Solving PALL on Star Routed Networks

+We consider an instance of the problem \wta, consisting of a canonical routed network, a deadline function and an offset for each route.
+The \textbf{release time} of a route is defined as the first time its datagram can go through $c_2$: for a route $r$ with offset $o_r$, it is $\lambda(r,c_2) + o_r$, it is the same as the arrival time in $c_1$, $t(r,c_1)$, and it is fixed in an instance of \wta.

-The first algorithm we propose to solve \bra is a greedy algorithm which sets the offset $m_{\rho(r_i)}$ of the backward routes.
-It prioritizes the routes with the earliest deadline to best satisfy the constraint on the process time.
-Set $t=0$ and repeat the following: find $s \geq t$ the first time for which there is an eligible route with its offset not fixed.
-Then amongst all eligible routes at time $s$ choose the one with the smallest deadline, fix its offset to $s - \Omega(c_t,t_i) $ and set $t = s + \tau$.
+The first algorithm we propose to solve \wta is a greedy algorithm that sets the waiting times by prioritizing the routes with the earliest deadline to best satisfy the constraints on the transmission time.
+Since the network is in canonical form, $\omega(r,t_r) = 0$ for all routes $r$, thus choosing the earliest deadline is equivalent to choosing the route with the smallest margin.